keveleigh/cs4635-project/README.md

-cs4635-project-1
+cs4635-project
 ================

-First project for Knowledge-Based AI.
+This contains all the projects for Knowledge-Based AI.
+A project is moved to its own branch upon completion.
+Each project builds off the previous ones.
-This project contains a TicTacToe simulator and two AIs for playing the game.
+The projects contain a TicTacToe simulator and two AIs for playing the game, along with various levels of game knowledge.